abhishekraj00/Group-chat/README.md

 ## Project Setup

-1. Install the necessary dependencies:
-   - Run `npm i` to install the required packages.
-   - Run `npm link mongoose` to link the mongoose package.
-   - Run `npm start` to start the backend.

-2. Set up environment variables:
+1. Set up environment variables:
    - Create a `.env` file in the root directory of the project.
    - Add the following environment variables to the `.env` file: